Are you undecided about choosing WordPress vs Joomla? Here’s a point-by-point comparison to find out the features of the two platforms.

 - site development;

 Costs are variable and also influenced by the platform.
 Also as far as development is concerned, they are strongly influenced by the type of site you want to create.

 Prices of plugins and themes

 As for premium plugins, let’s take the ones available on Themeforest as an example.

-With WordPress it starts from plugins that cost $6 all the way up to $1499.
-For WordPress, themes for sale on Themeforest, start at about $3 and go up to $499.
+The cost of plugins for WordPress range from $6 all the way up to $1,499.
+Themes start at about $3 and go up to $499.

-With Joomla, on Themeforest, they range from $4 for components and modules up to $59.
+With Joomla, the cost of components and modules range from $4 to $59.
 Templates for Joomla range from $14 up to $100.